koyeb/example-koyeb-upstash/README.md

 6. Name the App, for example `example-koyeb-upstash`.
 7. Click the **Deploy** button.

-You land on the deployment page where you can follow the build of your Remix application.
+You land on the deployment page where you can follow the build of your example application.
 Once the build is completed, your application is being deployed and you will be able to access it via `<YOUR_APP_NAME>-<YOUR_ORG_NAME>.koyeb.app`.

 ## Contributing